symonk/pytest-playwright-enhanced/README.md

 ### pytest-playwright-enhanced

-`pytest-playwright-enhanced` is a batteries included `pytest` plugin for the `playwright` that offers extended functionality with a focus on removing boilerplate code for projects that wish to test modern, web applications and APIs. `pytest-playwright-enhanced` plans to offer the following:
+`pytest-playwright-enhanced` is a batteries included `pytest` plugin for the `playwright` python bindings that offers extended functionality with a focus on removing boilerplate code for projects that wish to test modern web applications and APIs. `pytest-playwright-enhanced` plans to offer the following:

  * Automatic, browser management and installation if required.
  * Improved, human readable APIs that built on top of playwrights API.